stephendarling/dotfiles/README.md

 - Install kanata with `brew install kanata`
 - Modify variables in `scripts/kanatalaunchctl.sh`
 - Run script with sudo
-- Allow `/opt/` directory to be visible in finder with `sudo shflags nohidden /opt` and then add binary to System Settings -> Privacy & Security -> Input Monitoring
+- Allow `/opt/` directory to be visible in finder with `sudo chflags nohidden /opt` and then add binary to System Settings -> Privacy & Security -> Input Monitoring

 At this point kanata should start automatically at login.
 To test, stop kanata (if currently running) and run `sudo launchctl start $PLIST_KEY`